PCOS: From symptoms to self-advocacy. Get the handbook

 Here are some of the most common ovulation signs:

-- Changes in cervical mucus (CM) – your CM may increase in amount and look like the consistency of egg whites
+• Changes in cervical mucus: Your cervical mucus may increase in amount and look like the consistency of egg whites

-- Changes in cervix position – your cervix will be higher and softer
+• Changes in cervix position: The position of your cervix will be higher and softer.

-- Ovulation cramping (aka mittelschmerz) – about 40% of women experience ovulation cramps
+• Ovulation cramping: Also known as Mittelschmerz, about 40% of women experience ovulation cramps

-Being well-versed in noticing these symptoms is just one piece of the puzzle though.
-Let’s talk more about why it’s so helpful to track these symptoms to predict ovulation.
+Being well-versed in noticing these symptoms is just one piece of the puzzle, though.
+Let’s talk about why it’s so helpful to track these symptoms to predict ovulation.

 As you’ve seen already, the timing of ovulation is very precise.
-There are only about 6 days each cycle where your chances of conceiving are the highest.
+There are only about 6 days each cycle when your chances of conceiving are the highest.

-This has to do with how long the sperm and egg can live in the female reproductive tract.
-Sperm can survive up to 5 days.
-Meanwhile, an egg’s lifespan is only 12-24 hours.
+This is related to the duration for which the sperm and egg can survive in the female reproductive tract.
+While Sperm can survive up to 5 days, an egg’s lifespan is only 12-24 hours.

 This means that if you’re trying to get pregnant, you’ve got to know which days you are most fertile (aka likely to conceive).